lCarvas/notes/docs/classes/remoteSensing/image-preprocessing.md

 - Changes in scale
   - Changes in altitude
 - Changes on the sensor system axis
-  - Changes in Attitued (Roll, Pitch and Yaw)
+  - Changes in Attitude (Roll, Pitch and Yaw)

 These errors cannot be predictable.
 They are best removed by identifying Ground Control Points in the original image and on the reference map and then mathematically modelling the geometric distortion present.